 - Talking a friend out of suicide and working to get them into therapy

-- Being honest with a brother regarding bad influences in his life and pointing out the legal repercussions if he continues down the road with them
+- Being honest with a child regarding bad influences in their life and pointing out the legal repercussions if they continue down the road with them…

 How the Character May Prepare for This Goal:

-- Observe and gather evidence to support one’s argument
+- Observing and gathering evidence to support their argument

-- Make notes about instances that happen so one can bring them up if needed
+- Making notes about problematic instances that can be brought up when needed

-- Work on one’s patience, especially if the loved one is difficult or tends to lash out
+- Actively developing patience, especially if the loved one is difficult or tends to lash out…

 Possible Sacrifices or Costs Associated With This Goal: